Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Osteo Striga

-This weapon has been insane ever since it was first introduced in the Witch Queen DLC.
-It's fitting that it's still great in the Season of the Witch.
+This weapon has been incredibly powerful ever since it was first introduced in the Witch Queen DLC.
+While it has been balanced out somewhat in the Season of the Wish patch, it is still an exceptionally strong weapon that belongs in everyone's inventory.

 Combining this weapon with Necrotic Grips on a Warlock is a recipe for destruction, but it's amazing in anyone's hands.
 SMGs are very strong and this is easily a top-tier exotic one.